 In 2016, Jovan ran for a third term as State Representative.
 He was unopposed for the Democratic Primary and won the General Election by his largest margin, over 60% on November 8, 2016.
 Two days later he was also election by the House Majority Caucus to serve as the House Majority Deputy Whip.
 Jovan was sworn in to his third term on January 11, 2017.

 Jovan’s third term was even more productive.
 He passed 15 bills in the 2017 General Session.
 These bills include: reforms on Medical Marijuana use as a condition of bond, sealing conviction records of marijuana misdemeanors now legal, allowing government officials to serve on non-profit boards, increased penalties for texting and driving, revised notary methods, creation of a statute of limitations for Mental Health provider licensing, creation of an insurance loss vehicle title, increased penalties for unlicensed car dealer sales, and reducing the age for state legislators from 25 to 21.
 Jovan also continued to lead the fight to ban the box, and the homeless bill of rights.

 Jovan serves on the Board of Directors for Big Brothers Big Sisters Colorado.
-He is also an active member of Omega Psi Phi Fraternity, Inc., and chaired the organization’s Voter Registration & Civic Engagement committee.
+He is also a member of Omega Psi Phi Fraternity, Inc., and chaired the organization’s Voter Registration & Civic Engagement committee.